-The manuscripts submitted to INTERMESTIC should be an original one that never been published before.

 - Please make sure that the reference uses the Mendeley reference management system

--The use of relevant reference from article that has been published in INTERMESTIC is highly recommended
+-The use of relevant reference from an article that has been published in INTERMESTIC is highly recommended

 References (in English)